Wizzorb/SOFT166-Assignment/README.md

 At the moment, my project has been done on Visual Studio 2017.
 I used to use that for past JavaScript projects so it is what I'm most familiar with.
 It can be run by opening the .sln file into Visual Studio.

+EDIT: Ended up figuring out how to upload it, I had to delete the Packages file and then zip it to reduce the size enough.